arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 full HP as soon as possible, you will generally prefer Benefic II.
 But a tank with 50% HP and a mage with 50% HP are two very different things because they have very different HP pool.
 So using Benefic I for a mage might be more than enough.
-It leads us to a very interesting thing: experimenting with our skills.
 Just try to use Benefic II on as low HP as you (and tank) are comfortable.
 For example, I found that during active movement and mechanics avoidance phases (also referred as "dancing") on Susano Extreme Benefic I is more than enough despite the fact that lightning damage is more than 50% of DPS' HP.

 ## oGCD skills